IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/cloudfoundry.md

 ## Takeaway points
 To push an app, we simply use `bx app push` or `cf push` command.
 There is no container image or repository involved.
 Cloud Foundry has wide inventories of build packs to support different programming languages.
 If you run `cf marketplace`, you can find the huge list of services provided by Bluemix that can easily be consumed by your application.
-When pushing multi apps that need to communicate to each other, however, it is a little hacky.
-Another common alternative to creating public routes and sharing through environment variables as used in this example, is to bind a message queue service for communication.
+When pushing multiple microservices that need to communicate to each other, however, the experience is not so smooth.
+Another common alternative to creating public routes and sharing information through environment variables as used in this example, is to bind a message queue service for communication.

 # Code Structure